Blog

 Many additives, binders and fillers in general get a bad rap for increasing gut irritation, especially in those who suffer from IBD and other similar gut diseases.
 Some of the main ingredients adopted by vegan food producers that help to bind and mimic animal products include carrageenan (common vegan dairy additive) and methylcellulose (found in Beyond Meat[5]).
 These ingredients are both used in scientific experiments to induce an experimental model of Crohn's Disease in rats, due to the high levels of gut inflammation they are known to create![6]

-Therefore, if you chose to become vegan because of your gut issues fake meat may not be the best substitute.
+Therefore, if you choose to become vegan because of your gut issues fake meat may not be the best substitute.
 Rather consult with a healthcare professional about your diet and agree upon an IBS-friendly diet plan.

 Another common additive to fake meat, like the beyond burger, includes high-glucose ingredients such as maltodextrin.
 Maltodextrin has a higher glycemic index value than actual sugar.
 It is generally regarded as safe by the FDA, however when consumed daily and in excess, it can contribute to multiple health conditions due to the way it spikes our blood sugar levels.
 These include: hypertension, diabetes, gut diseases, metabolic syndrome, obesity, etc.[7]